XDETeam/dotnet/README.md

 - Templates and generators (boilerplates, single-file templates, snippets).
 Something more close to Gatsby SSG (that works with structured content) that can go through the whole solution DOM.
 Sophisticated boilerplates (like ready to use admin portal).
 - Build/CI/CD.
 - Host documentation/collaboration server.

+### Ubiquitous language

+Right in the [Specs assembly](#specs) we can start to layout our ideas.
+And better to start them from defining vocabulary what is frequently called "ubiquotous language".

+Notes:
+* I think we can simply have a convention of single-word-class for defining term in this language.
+* Consider idea of a close-to-complete elimination of classes (primarily use interfaces) and put them into IoC like we regulary do this for services.
+* Category-style of request handling.
+Better to have multi-dimensional in IoC, but HttpRequest<T> &rarr; JsonRequest<T> &rarr; ValidRequest<T> &rarr; DbRequest<T> &rarr; ... also worth to consider.
+* InBox namespace is also a good option to put any stuff we don't know where to put yet.
+Inside code can be greouped by some namespaces.